-All of us love a great new tale and GCSE effects day, with its photos of beaming 16 year olds receiving the desired A*-Cs, thankfully gives this once a year.
-People’s hearts are warmed, in component due to the fact this is a milestone All of us at the least 1/2-recollect.
+We all love a great new tale and GCSE effects day, with its photos of beaming 16-year-olds receiving the desired A*-Cs, thankfully giving this once a year.
+People’s hearts are warmed, in component, because this is a milestone.
+All of us at the least 1/2-recollect.

-On A-stage outcomes day, along stories of the ecstatic students who obtained the grades required for college, newspapers typically roll out an I-failed-but-appearance-at-me-no tale, of a person with an achingly cool or distinguished expert name.
+On A-stage outcomes day, along with stories of the ecstatic students who obtained the grades required for college, newspapers typically roll out an I-failed-but-appearance-at-me-no tale of a person with an achingly cool or distinguished expert name.

 But there’s not often an equivalent I-got-10Fs-in-my-GCSEs-however-now-I’m-a-general-fulfillment.
-There’s a tacit understanding that in case you tank to your GCSEs, there is no way forward for you.
-This should cognizance minds at the fee and large importance of person in addition training, however lamentably it hardly ever does.
+There’s a tacit understanding that if you tank your GCSEs, there is no way forward, for there should be cognizance minds of the fee and large importance of the person in addition to training; lamentably, it hardly ever does.

-Ditch the platitudes, please: A-tiers rely – specifically for the least nicely off
+Ditch the platitudes, please: A-tiers rely on – specifically for the least nicely. off

 Frances Ryan